Statement of Accreditation Status

 Academic Program CIP Codes

-The Classification of Instructional Program Codes (CIP), developed by the U.S Department of Education National Center for Educational Statistics, represents a standardized classification system for identifying instructional/academic programs.
+The Classification of Instructional Program Codes (CIP), developed by the U.S. Department of Education National Center for Educational Statistics, represents a standardized classification system for identifying instructional/academic programs.
 In accordance with SACSCOC requirements, the College maintains a list of approved academic programs with associated CIP codes.
-CCGA's list, linked below, are degree programs approved by the Board of Regents of the University System of Georgia that constitute the current academic program inventory.
+Coastal Georgia's list, linked below, are degree programs approved by the Board of Regents of the University System of Georgia that constitute the current academic program inventory.

 Institutional integrity is also illustrated by the College’s strong commitment to meet the needs of the regional community and follow the University System of Georgia (USG) Board of Regents’ policies and procedures.
 From a financial standpoint, the College operates in a sound financial manner and has had no audit findings from the state of Georgia.

-The College complies with the 2018 Principles of Accreditation and its companion Resource Manual.
+The College complies with SACSCOC 2018 Principles of Accreditation: Foundations for Quality Enhancement.